-Alexander Hamilton’s story is now being told daily to thousands of Americans, from ages six to ninety-six.
+Alexander Hamilton’s story is now being told daily to thousands of Americans, from ages six to 96.
 For that we can thank Lin-Manuel Miranda, the mover and shaker behind Hamilton: An American Musical.
 But Hamilton isn’t the only founding father who played an integral role in the birth of the United States.

 From self-proclaimed misanthrope John Adams to virtuous polymath Benjamin Franklin, each founding father’s story deserves to be told.
 We’ve rounded up nine books about these pivotal men that’ll satiate your hunger for American history.
 Who knows, perhaps you'll be inspired to write the next hit musical about founding father John Jay.